Adding a ventilation system to your home can keep indoor air from being stuffy and control humidity levels.

 - Coughing and sneezing.
 Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

-- Heavy dust despite periodic cleaning.
-You may need to get a new air filter or install a filtration system from Fras-Air/General Service Experts.
+- Too much dust despite periodic cleaning.
+You may need to upgrade your air filter or add a filtration system from Fras-Air/General Service Experts.

 - Humidity issues.
 Dryness can cause scratchy eyes and increase respiratory symptoms.
-Too much moisture can lead to mold or mildew growth.
+Too much moisture can cause mold or mildew growth.